Krillere/Expressions/README.md

 - Built-in functions (Some functions implemented)
 - Types (Simple types are working, Strings are WIP)
 - Type conversions (Will probably be created as functions)
-- Lists (WIP)
+- Lists (Literals and variables works in builtin-functions)
 - Validating (Scope check, type check and so on.
-Currently performed only be the C++ compiler)
+Currently performed by the C++ compiler)
 - Side conditions (Print, IO and such) (Not implemented at all)

 ## Project structure